 “For nothing is hidden except to be made manifest, nor is anything secret, except to come to light.”
 Mark 4:22

 The Corona virus has forced us all into a hidden life, not just for ourselves, but to protect our neighbor.
-How will you and I manage it?
+How will we manage it?

 Do you chafe at living a hidden life?
 Do your efforts to publish your life and thoughts through Facebook or Instagram or Twitter fall short of your expectations?
 Instead of producing a rapidly expanding audience of enthusiastic followers, do you attract only your mom, some workout buddies, and those who follow you only so you’ll follow them back?